openrewrite/rewrite-docs/tutorials/automated-migration-from-junit-4-to-5.md

         }
     }
     ```
-1. In the root project's build.gradle, in the `plugins` block, add _but do not apply_ the rewrite plugin to your build:
+1. In the root project's build.gradle, in the `plugins` block, add the rewrite plugin to your build with `apply` set to `false`:
     ```groovy
     plugins {
         id("org.openrewrite.rewrite").version("2.3.0").apply(false)